-U.S. Travel is monitoring recent developments regarding the Zika virus and its potential impact on travel and tourism.
+U.S. Travel continues to monitor developments on the Zika virus and its potential impact on travel and tourism.
 After months of urging legislators to act, the travel community is relieved that Congress passed a short-term resolution that includes $1.1 billion in emergency funding to combat Zika.

-On October 19, the CDC updated its travel and testing guidance to include red and yellow area designations:
+Since the first advisory in August 2016, the CDC has updated its travel and testing guidance to include red and yellow area designations:

-- Zika active transmission area (red area): Current red areas, which CDC officials have determined that the intensity of Zika virus transmission presents a significant risk to pregnant women, include a 4.5-square-mile area of Miami Beach and a 1-square-mile area of little River in Miami-Dade County, Fla.
+- Zika active transmission area (red area): A geographic area where local, state and CDC officials have determined the intensity of Zika virus transmission presents a significant risk to pregnant women.
+There are no areas in the U.S. designated red.

-The World Health Organization has publicly cautioned against instituting travel or trade bans in response to the Zika virus, even as the organization declared the outbreak to be a public health emergency.
+The World Health Organization has publicly cautioned against instituting travel or trade bans in response to the Zika virus.

 General talking points and additional industry resources are available below.
-Links to the most up-to-date official sources can be found on the right-hand bar.
-We will keep this page updated with the latest information.
+Links to official sources can be found on the right-hand bar.